ASAP-Digest/ASAP-Digest/docs/ASAP_DIGEST_ROADMAP.md

 ### Conclusion

-The AI-driven daily podcast feature stands out as a truly unique aspect of ASAP Digest because it transforms a static digest into an engaging, conversational audio experience that fits seamlessly into users’ lives.
+The AI-driven daily podcast feature stands out as a truly unique aspect of ASAP Digest because it transforms a static digest into an engaging, conversational audio experience that fits seamlessly into users' lives.
 By combining personalization, automation, and shareability with a human-like podcast format, it creates a compelling reason for users to return daily—whether to catch up on their curated news in a convenient audio format, share episodes with friends, or simply enjoy the friendly banter of Alex and Jamie.
 This feature not only differentiates ASAP Digest from other news apps but also fosters habit formation, emotional connection, and accessibility, ensuring users keep coming back for more.